dbt-msft/jaffle_shop_mssql/training.md

 Try the walk-through tutorial of using dbt below.
 There are also additional resources found at the end of this section as well.
 Happy modeling!

+### Prerequisites:

+1. Create an Azure SQL database.
+Go through the steps listed [here](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal).
+We recommend using Portal to create.
+      * Note: we will be creating our own data source with pre-populated tables so select None for the "Use existing data" section (Step 14 for Portal instructions).
+      * Caveats:
+         * If you choose the General Purpose option, you can choose between provisioned and serverless compute tiers.
+Expect this [connectivity limitation](https://docs.microsoft.com/en-us/azure/azure-sql/database/serverless-tier-overview#connectivity) when choosing serverless.
+         * If you pick less than the standard tier database, you will have to edit [dbt_project.yml](dbt_project.yml) and change the as_columnstore field on line 23 to "false" like below.
+For more information on tier comparisons click [here](https://docs.microsoft.com/en-us/azure/azure-sql/database/service-tiers-general-purpose-business-critical#service-tier-comparison).
+         ```yml
+         models:
+         jaffle_shop:
+               +as_columnstore: false
+         ```
+2. Authenticate to the database with Azure Active Directory
+   1. In Portal, navigate to the SQL server you created your database in.
+   2. On the left side panel, click on "Active Directory admin".
+   3. Click "Set admin", then select your email that you created your Azure credentials with.

 ### Tutorial

 #### 0. Connect to External Data Source